-What are the best brain training options?
+What are the best brain Exercises for kids?

-What's bad for brain training?
+What's bad for improving school performance?

-Great brain training practices?
+Great brain training practices

-Sleep.
+2. Sleep More.
 Children need 10-13 hours of sleep per night, on the higher end when they are toddlers.
 Studies now show that during sleep the brain rids itself of the day's metabolic toxins, which is essential for brain health.

-Eating brain foods.
+3. Eat foods for studying.
 Did you know that 60 percent of your brain is made up of DHA – an omega-3 fat that you get from algae and fish?
 Salmon, eggs rich in omega-3s, probiotics, and seaweed snacks are great for the brain!

-Exercise.
+4. Exercise that's fun.
 It increases oxygen flow to the brain, and the healthy production of neurotransmitters essential for cognitive and emotional well-being.
 Research has shown that exercise is linked with higher grades and over a lifetime, increases fitness of the brain areas essential for memory and cognitive functioning.